clearlysid/tauri-plugin-decorum/README.md

 # tauri-plugin-decorum

 Being a designer, I'm _very_ particular about window decorations.
-This Tauri plugin (v2 only) is an opinionated take on titlebars that solves all my gripes with the default ones.
-It does so by:
+This Tauri (v2) plugin is an opinionated take on titlebars that my gripes with the default ones.
+Features:
 1. retain native features, like Windows Snap Layout.
 2. blend into your app's UI better with transparency and overlay controls.
 3. inset macOS traffic lights that are often misaligned with other window contents.